Upcoming Workshops and Events!

 An introduction to edible gardening for the creative cheapskate.

-Growing your own food does not require a down payment!
+Growing your own food does not require taking out a loan!
 Nor does it start at the garden center.
-There are many ways to go about growing your own food, and Clark County is filled with resources to help you get started on a budget.
+There are many clever and creative ways to go about growing your own food, and Clark County is filled with resources to help you get started on a budget.
 This class provides a three-hour introduction to the basics of edible gardening, including time and money saving tricks.

 We will learn the basics of: